 Last but not least, there’s the Mediterranean side to Italy to explore, perfectly encapsulated on the island of Sicily.
 Far more rugged than the northern mainland, Sicily’s miles of coastline means it’s great if your idea of honeymoon heaven is lying back on the beach.
 A stroll up Mount Etna will definitely turn up the heat, and if a romantic meal is your kinda thing then prepare to be wowed – Sicily’s cuisine is similar but separate from Italian, and its Greek, French and Arabic roots fuse together to create dishes that really sparkle.
 Couple all that with UNESCO World Heritage Sites and cities such as Palermo and Syracuse to explore and you’re really onto a winner when it comes to a honeymoon destination – and you could do a lot worse than staying at our very own Casa Valera.

-Hopefully, this will have given you a bit of romantic inspiration – and don’t forget, if you’re planning your wedding our very own wedding consultant can help you find the perfect venue, and our concierge team is on hand to answer any accommodation questions you might have!
+Hopefully, this will have given you a bit of romantic inspiration – we actually included Italy in our blog on the top honeymoon destinations!
+Don’t forget, if you’re planning your wedding our very own wedding consultant can help you find the perfect venue, and our concierge team is on hand to answer any accommodation questions you might have!